 Reviewers often want to view documents in the context of their entire family, so that they can understand the relationships between documents and tag family members consistently.
-Family search allows reviewers to include all family members in a search in DISCO Review, ensuring that documents related to any search hits are returned as part of the results set.
+Family search allows reviewers to include all family members in a search in DISCO, ensuring that documents related to any search hits are returned as part of the results set.

-When family search is enabled, DISCO Review doesn't simply pull in additional documents.
-DISCO Review keeps families together within the search results view, while also indicating which particular documents within each family are relevant to the search query.
+When family search is enabled, DISCO doesn't simply pull in additional documents.
+DISCO keeps families together within the search results view, while also indicating which particular documents within each family are relevant to the search query.

 To enable family search, click the family inclusion button at the end of the search bar, as shown below: